 How to get rid of bad smells in your house

-To rid your house of any lingering bad smells here are a few cleaning tips that you can do:
+To rid your house of any lingering bad smells here are a few easy cleaning tasks that you can do:

 - Clean out your fridge (if any time you open the fridge door a terrible smell comes wafting out, it’s time to clean it out.)

-- Eliminate odors coming from stinky shoes (learn how to get rid of “shoe stink” instantly here)
+- Eliminate odors coming from stinky shoes (learn how to get rid of “shoe stink” here)

 - Store recycling outside or in the garage

-4 unique ways how to make your house smell good all the time
+How to make your house smell good all the time with 4 different methods

 Most essential oils are extracted from plants by steam distillation, so they contain the plant’s natural smell, scent, and flavor (so you can rest assured knowing you aren’t pumping your house full of chemicals or toxins just to make it smell good).

 Needless to say, using an essential oil diffuser to make your house smell good is one of my favorite methods.